Bases for upper cluster algebras and tropical points: Related topics and discussion

 For example, for some important cluster algebras arising from representation theory, $\bUpClAlg$ agrees with the compactified cluster algebra $\bClAlg$, and the boundary condition demands the functions in $\upClAlg$ to have no pole at the frozen variables $x_{j}=0$, $j\in I_{\fv}$.
 Moreover, in such examples, for any $j\in I_{\fv}$, there exists a seed $t\in\Delta^{+}$ such that $b_{jk}(t)\geq0$ for any $k\in I_{\ufv}$, called a seed optimized for $x_{j}$ following \cite{gross2018canonical}.

-This is a difficult and largely open question in general. \cite[Section 9]{gross2018canonical} gives an affirmative answer when one has enough optimized seeds, for which a subset of the theta functions form a basis of $\bUpClAlg$.
+This is a difficult and largely open question in general.
+Consider the classical case $\kk=\Z$. \cite[Section 9]{gross2018canonical} gives an affirmative answer when one has enough optimized seeds, for which a subset of the theta functions form a basis of $\bUpClAlg$.
 Let $\Theta$ denote the set of tropical points parametrizing this subset.

 Then, $\bUpClAlg$ is a $\Z$-module spanned by the basis $\{\theta_{g}|g\in\Theta\}$.
 We can apply our Lemma \ref{lem:general_bipointed_basis} and obtain many bases of $\bUpClAlg$.
 As in the proof of Theorem \ref{thm:all_pointed_bases}, we deduce that the set the bases of $\bUpClAlg$ compatibly pointed at seeds in $\Delta^{+}$ is in bijection with $\prod_{[g]\in\Theta}\Z^{\Theta\cap(\tropSet_{\prec_{\Delta^{+}}[g]})}$.
 Again, the restriction of the generic basis $\{\gen_{\tg}|\tg\in\Theta\}$ is a such basis.